jsa-research/limbus-buildgen/README.md

 * Emscripten compiler support

 ##### Further into the future
+Features which aren't needed for feature-completeness but are nice to have.
 * Cross compilation to Windows
 * Modify makefile to find compilers and use whichever is available.